echogarden-project/echogarden/docs/CLI.md

 ## Internal package management

-Manage the Echogarden packages that are locally installed
+Manage the Echogarden packages that are locally installed.

 ### `install`

-Install one or more expansion packages
+Install one or more packages

 ### `uninstall`

-Uninstall one or more expansion packages
+Uninstall one or more packages

 ### `list-packages`

-Show a list of installed expansion packages
+Show a list of installed packages